sshepherd637/ClayNN/revPBED3/Data/KNNP_2/README.md

 # Kaolinite Neural Network: Generation 2 (KNNP_2)

-This directory contains all data used to generate and train the first generation of the KNNP.
+This directory contains all data used to generate and train the second generation of the KNNP.

 ## At a glance
 - Datafile = 7000 Kaolinite frames.